NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 ·Competitive differentiation at stake

-"I would vendor commodity telemetry and infrastructure, but retain control over economic weighting, probability modeling, and capital reallocation logic.
-That's where differentiation and governance risk live."
+"Vendor commodity telemetry and infrastructure, but retain control over economic weighting, probability modeling, and capital reallocation logic.
+That is where differentiation and governance risk live."

 Portfolio Architecture Tradeoff